-- The gang has successfully stolen from the Guilders (scenarios where the Guilders are involved include Caravan Heist, Daylight Robbery, Mercator Storehouse Heist) - The gang has interfered with an important NPC (Escort Mission, Public Execution) - The gang has been involved in a scenario involving the taint of the Warp (Ritual, Blood Rites, Slaughter) - The gang has killed a fighter from a Law-Abiding gang with Illegal weaponry. - The gang has been seen using psychic powers or abilities, or consorting with those who do for more than 2 consecutive battles. - · The gang is too powerful, and the campaign needs a shake-up.
+- The gang has killed civilians in a recent battle (scenarios that may cause this include Downtown Dust-Up, or Meat Harvest) - The gang has successfully stolen from the Guilders (scenarios where the Guilders are involved include Caravan Heist, Daylight Robbery, Mercator Storehouse Heist) - The gang has interfered with an important NPC (Escort Mission, Public Execution) - The gang has been involved in a scenario involving the taint of the Warp (Ritual, Blood Rites, Slaughter) - The gang has killed a fighter from a Law-Abiding gang with Illegal weaponry. - The gang has been seen using psychic powers or abilities, or consorting with those who do for more than 2 consecutive battles. - The gang is too powerful, and the campaign needs a shake-up.